Ascor8522/MetroDreamin-to-KML/README.md

 > [!NOTE]
 > If you already have a previous version of `metrodreamin-to-kml` installed and
-> wish to upgrade to the lates version, add the `--force` flag to the previous
+> wish to upgrade to the latest version, add the `--force` flag to the previous
 > command.

 ## Usage & Command Reference